By Kirame — 2025-10-10

 So, between different batches, subtle differences in texture, color, and gloss will always exist.

-Additionally, these are handmade bags, not standardised, machine-made electronics.
+Additionally, most items are Handmade, not standardised, machine-made electronics.

 Even bags made by the same craftsman will vary slightly in stitching or structure.

-👉 So, even authentic bags from the same line are never exactly the same.
+👉 So, even in boutique from the same line are never exactly the same.

 Those familiar with or dealing in pre-owned luxury know this well — feel free to verify.